 \section{Introduction}

 Yau's proof of the Calabi conjecture \cite{Ya} shows that compact K\"ahler manifolds with vanishing real first Chern class (Calabi-Yau manifolds) admit Ricci-flat K\"ahler metrics, a unique one in each K\"ahler cohomology class.
 The study of these metrics has since been a central topic in complex geometry, and one particularly interesting question is to understand the behavior of these metrics when the K\"ahler class degenerates.
 The case when the metrics are volume noncollapsed is by now well-understood (see \cite{To4} and references therein), but the collapsing case presents a much harder challenge.
-This problem was first studied in the work of Gross-Wilson \cite{GW} on elliptically fibered $K3$ surfaces with $I_1$ singular fibers, where by constructing the degenerating Ricci-flat metrics via a gluing construction they showed in particular that the metrics collapse locally smoothly away from the singular fibers to a canonical K\"ahler metric with nonnegative Ricci curvature on the base.
+This problem was first studied in the work of Gross-Wilson \cite{GW} on elliptically fibered $K3$ surfaces with $I_1$ singular fibers, where, by constructing the degenerating Ricci-flat metrics via gluing, they showed in particular that these metrics collapse locally smoothly away from the singular fibers to a canonical K\"ahler metric with nonnegative Ricci curvature on the base.
 Our goal in this paper is to prove that this conclusion holds in complete generality in all dimensions.
-This will be a corollary of the existence of a complete asymptotic expansion for the collapsing Ricci-flat metrics locally uniformly away from the singular fibers.
+This will be a corollary of the existence of a complete asymptotic expansion of the collapsing Ricci-flat metrics locally uniformly away from the singular fibers.
 The key new insight of this paper, which led us to discover this expansion but actually yields a stronger statement, is that the existence of such an expansion can be proved in tandem with Schauder-type regularity estimates.
 In particular, each term of the expansion is bounded in all $C^k$ norms by a constant times a fixed power of the fiber diameter, where the constant is not only independent of the fiber diameter (the usual meaning of an asymptotic expansion) but is in fact almost independent of the given family of Ricci-flat metrics itself.
 Indeed, we will prove that all of these constants depend only on the constant in a $C^0$ estimate, \eqref{unifequiv}, of these metrics due to the second-named author \cite{To}.